 We are seeing 2-4X improvement over previous HomePlug standards.
 What you see in performance improvement might vary a little depending on what generation of HomePlug technology you are currently using, and the type of wiring is in your home.
 Expected HomePlug AV2 real-world performance can also be seen in this infographic.

 There has been a lot of talk about “hybrid home networks” and the “Internet of things.”
 How does HomePlug fit into all that?

-Regarding hybrid networks, HomePlug is a key sponsoring organization for the nVoy Program which will provide interoperability certification for the IEEE 1905.1 standard. nVoy technology is a software layer that helps to orchestrate hybrid home networks, for example, HomePlug and Wi-Fi working seamlessly together.
+Regarding hybrid networks, nVoy technology based on IEEE 1905.1 standard is a software layer that helps to orchestrate hybrid home networks, for example, HomePlug and Wi-Fi working seamlessly together.

 How much will it cost to set up a HomePlug network?